-I therefore welcome the decision taken by the Staffordshire Commissioner to raise the precept for 2020/21.
-Staffordshire has seen the second lowest increase in local taxation, as a percentage, since the inception of Police and Crime Commissioners.
-This increase, will allow for investment to enhance policing capabilities across the following areas:
+I welcome the decision taken by the Staffordshire Commissioner to raise the precept for 2021/22.
+Whilst acknowledging this is a political decision, Staffordshire has seen the second lowest increase in local taxation, as a percentage, since the inception of Police and Crime Commissioners for the year ending 2020/21.
+This increase, alongside meeting inflationary pressures, will allow for investment to enhance policing capabilities across the following areas: